kanduri-abhinay/sudoku_solver/README.md

 # sudoku_solver
-This sudoku solver can solve all difficulty levels of 9x9 unsolved sudoku puzzles
+This sudoku solver can any 9x9 unsolved sudoku puzzles